jconorgrogan/Rotational-Numbers/README.md

 Here is python code that uses this rotational technique to find prime factors https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/blob/main/PrimeCheckAndFactorization.py It works! (though its far less computationally efficient than other methods)

-Primes take some interesting meaning with ENT.
+With this new way of representing numbers comes a new way of visualizing primes.
 Here is a plot of all prime numbers up to 50, linearly scaling for each prime addition.
 The red lines I added to see the symmetry/asymmetry at different points; note the incredibly interesting patterns at different points.
 The vertical lines do not have any overlap with nodes.
 Nodes seem to make a wave pattern on the diagnoal one.
 And the horionzontal lines are interesting as well!
 <img width="695" alt="image" src="https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/fe27d0ac-ba97-4243-bcad-f0667483afd8">